kevinbgreene/functional-data-js/PART_ONE.md

 ## Binary Search Trees

 Binary Search Trees are going to be the last data structure we look at in this post.
 Following on from Pairs and Lists we are just going to be adding a little bit of complexity to what we have already seen.
 A node in a List is singly-linked to the rest of the List.
 A node in a binary tree is doubly-linked.
-All nodes in the left sub tree have values less than the current node and all values in the right sub tree have values greater than the current node.
-For this implementation we are going to say all values in the left sub tree are less than or equal to the value of the current node.
+All nodes in the left sub-tree have values less than the current node and all values in the right sub-tree have values greater than the current node.
+For this implementation we are going to say all values in the left sub-tree are less than or equal to the value of the current node.
 As with Lists we are going to have a special type to represent an empty tree.

 ```
 function Tree(val, left, right) {